 Cullen drew a lot of his drawings and sketches in pencil and crayon on tracing paper.
 Consequently, the next priority was to put every drawing in clear archival polyester pockets to make handling possible.
 Polyester pockets not only protect the drawings from smudging and keep researchers’ hands clean but also prevent the fragile tracing paper from being torn when handled.

 The drawings in the collection range from preliminary sketches and finished drawings of projects to doodles and paintings he completed for pleasure.
 They date back to 1934.
 In the last 12 months, with the help of 2 architecture students, we have digitised this section of the archive and 2,424 reference images can now be found on our archive catalogue to aid researchers.
 This has been a substantial piece of work that has really opened up the collection to researchers worldwide.
 It has also made our job as archivists considerably easier.
 Now when someone asks if we have a specific drawing we can simply check our catalogue rather than look through 30 boxes of drawings.

 The photographic material includes negatives, disc films, slides and reference photographs Cullen took to help with his work.
 For example, there are contact sheets devoted to railings and lettering.
 There are also photos of his time in India, Barbados and France as well as photos of the UK.
-We have digitised the slide collection, and hope to make these available on our catalogue in the autumn 2020.

 His papers have yet to be catalogued in detail, but highlights include diaries of Cullen’s time in India; records relating to Townscape, for example drafts, correspondence and translations; and records relating to various redevelopment projects in the UK including Westminster, Buckinghamshire, Liverpool and Llantrisant.